Te Tahua Whakamarohi i te Rāngai Ahurea

-We’ll discuss with you where your project has come from and what you’re hoping to achieve.
-We’ll also discuss your Outcomes Questionnaire including the areas where your initiative most strongly contributes, and any areas you weren’t sure about how to answer.
+We’ll discuss with you where your initiative has come from and what you’re hoping to achieve.
+We will also discuss your Outcomes Questionnaire including the areas where your initiative most strongly contributes, and any areas you weren’t sure about how to answer.

 We’ll encourage you to submit a Full Proposal if we think your initiative has potential.